mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 What is the length of HUCs@polygons?

-Note that we can also make use of the `gArea` function in the `rgeos` package.
-Below we load the `rgeos` function, and the gArea function expects a planar CRS.
-Let's transform to Oregon Lambert, but let' use the epsg code (which we can look up on [spatialreference.org](http://spatialreference.org/)) rather than passing a projection string to `spTransform`:
+Note that we can also make use of the `gArea` function in the `rgeos` package. `gArea` expects a planar CRS, so let's transform to Oregon Lambert, but let' use the epsg code (which we can look up on [spatialreference.org](http://spatialreference.org/)) rather than passing a projection string to `spTransform`:

 ```r
 library(rgeos)